redhat-cop/egressip-ipam-operator/readme.md

 This EgressIPAM specifies that all nodes that comply with the specified node selector and that also have labels `egressGateway: "true"` will be assigned egressIP from the specified CIDR.

-Note that the `cidrAssigment` field is an array and therefore, multiple groups of nodes ca be identified with the labelValue and different CIDRs can be assigned to them.
+Note that the `cidrAssigment` field is an array and therefore, multiple groups of nodes can be identified with the labelValue and different CIDRs can be assigned to them.
 This is usually not necessary on a bare metal deployment.

-When this egressCRD is created all the `hostsubnet` relative to the nodes selected by this EgressIPAM will be update to have the EgressCIDRs field equal to the specified CIDR.
+In the bare metal scenario, when this egressCRD is created, all the `hostsubnet` relative to the nodes selected by this EgressIPAM will be update to have the EgressCIDRs field equal to the specified CIDR (see below for cloud provider scenarios).

-When a namespace is created with the opt-in annotation, a free egressIP is selected from the CIDR and assigned to the namespace.The `netnamespace` associated with this namespace is update to use that egressIP.
+When a namespace is created with the opt-in annotation: `egressip-ipam-operator.redhat-cop.io/egressipam=<egressIPAM>`, an available egressIP is selected from the CIDR and assigned to the namespace.The `netnamespace` associated with this namespace is updated to use that egressIP.

+## Passing EgressIPs as input

+The normal mode of operatio of this operator is to pick a random IP from the configured CIDR.
+However it also support a scenario where egressIP are pciked by an exteanl process and passed as input.

+In this case IPs must me passed as an annotation to the namespace, like this: `egressip-ipam-operator.redhat-cop.io/egressips=IP1,IP2...`.
+The value of the annotation is a comma separated array of ip with no spaces.

+There must be exactly one IP per CIDR defined in the referenced egressIPAM.
+Moreover each IP must belong to the corresponding CIDR.
+It also also a responsibility of the progress picking the IPs to ensure that those IPs are actually available.

+## Assumptions

+The following assumptions apply when using this operator:

+1. if multiple egressIPAM are defined, their selected nodes MUST NOT overlap
+2. when using cloud provider the topological label MUST be `topology.kubernetes.io/zone`

 ## Support for AWS